-How can I confirm that my site is sending pageviews to Parse.ly?
+How can I confirm that my site is sending pageviews or videostarts to Parse.ly?

 Google Chrome’s developer tools are your friend in this endeavor.
 To see whether or not Parse.ly pageviews are firing, navigate to one of your article pages in Chrome and open your developer tools by hitting Command + Shift + C on Mac or Ctrl + Shift + C in Windows/Linux.
 If you have an ad-blocker installed, make sure to disable it.